-The term of the Management Agreement was automatically renewed for a successive one-year term in September 2024 and will automatically renew on each anniversary thereafter.
+The term of the Management Agreement was automatically renewed for a successive one-year term on September 29, 2023 and will automatically renew on each anniversary thereafter.
 The Management Agreement may be terminated upon expiration of the one-year extension term only upon the affirmative vote of at least two-thirds of our independent directors, based upon (1) unsatisfactory performance by the Manager that is materially detrimental to ARI or (2) a determination that the management fee payable to the Manager is not fair, subject to the Manager's right to prevent such a termination based on unfair fees by accepting a mutually acceptable reduction of management fees agreed to by at least two-thirds of our independent directors.
 The Manager must be provided with written notice of any such termination at least 180 days prior to the expiration of the then existing term and will be paid a termination fee equal to three times the sum of the average annual base management fee during the 24-month period immediately preceding the date of termination, calculated as of the end of the most recently completed fiscal quarter prior to the date of termination.
-Following a meeting of our independent directors in February 2025, which included a discussion of the Manager's performance and the level of the management fees thereunder, we determined not to seek termination of the Management Agreement.
+Following a meeting of our independent directors in February 2024, which included a discussion of the Manager's performance and the level of the management fees thereunder, we determined not to seek termination of the Management Agreement.

-We incurred approximately \$36.1 million, \$38.0 million and \$38.4 million in base management fees under the Management Agreement for the years ended December 31, 2024, 2023 and 2022, respectively.
+We incurred approximately \$38.0 million, \$38.4 million and \$38.2 million in base management fees under the Management Agreement for the years ended December 31, 2023, 2022, and 2021 respectively.

 In addition to the base management fee, we are also responsible for reimbursing the Manager for certain expenses paid by the Manager on our behalf or for certain services provided by the Manager to us.
-For the years ended December 31, 2024, 2023 and 2022, we paid expenses totaling \$7.8 million, \$6.4 million and \$5.5 million, respectively, related to reimbursements for certain expenses paid by the Manager on our behalf under the Management Agreement.
+For the years ended December 31, 2023, 2022, and 2021 we paid expenses totaling \$6.4 million, \$5.5 million and \$4.0 million respectively, related to reimbursements for certain expenses paid by the Manager on our behalf under the Management Agreement.
 Expenses incurred by the Manager and reimbursed by us are reflected in the respective consolidated statement of operations expense category or our consolidated balance sheets based on the nature of the item.

-Included in payable to related party on our consolidated balance sheets at December 31, 2024 and 2023 is approximately \$8.7 million and \$9.6 million, respectively, for base management fees incurred but not yet paid under the Management Agreement.
+Included in payable to related party on our consolidated balance sheets at December 31, 2023 and 2022 is approximately \$9.6 million and \$9.7 million, respectively, for base management fees incurred but not yet paid under the Management Agreement.